 These days, because I’m eating low carb, I only eat 3 meals per day because I just don’t need that much food.
 But if I were to eat spaghetti and garlic bread at the Old Spaghetti Factory 4 nights a week… well…. that may not be such a great idea.
 At least not for me personally.
 It may be perfect for you and your lifestyle!

 But what these numbers really do is allow life to happen.
 So if I’m eating 100% clean for those first 17 meals and then my son wants to have Baskin Robbins one night after dinner, guess what?
 We are probably going to head down to Baskin Robbins.
 Will this become a habit 4 nights a week?
 Of course not!
 But on the rare occasion we do something like that, it allows me to enjoy it without feeling guilty.
-Remember, it’s a lifestyle, not a diet.
+Remember, An eating plan should work for you.
+Not against you.